danutDiac/tsa-node-project/doc/editUsers.md

 * **Success response** <br>
     * **Code:** 201 <br>
       **Content:**
-      `Updates one of the specified fields from the DB, at the given ID.`
+      `Rewrites one of the specified fields or more from the DB, at the given ID.`

 * **Error response** <br>
     * **Code:** 400 <br>